John David Carmichael, MD

 ||2013||Growth Hormone Feedback in Patients with Acromegaly, Type 2 Diabetes Mellitus, and Healthy Adults|

 After finishing his clinical training at NYU in 2004, Dr. Carmichael worked as a clinical researcher at NYU focusing on clinical trials in pituitary disease.
-He received a grant from Genetech to support his work during this time.
+He received a grant from Genentech to support his work during this time.
 In 2006, he went on to work at Cedars-Sinai Medical Center in their pituitary center.
 His work included care of patients with pituitary disease and clinical research in the diagnosis and treatment of patients with pituitary tumors.
 He held an appointment in the department of medicine at UCLA, devoting his time to the education of medical students, residents and fellows in multiple topics related to pituitary disorders.
-In 2014, Dr. Carmichael joined the faculty at the Keck School of Medicine of USC.
+In 2014, Dr. Carmichael joined the faculty at the Keck School of Medicine of USC where he is Associate Professor of Clinical Medicine.
+Dr. Carmichael is available to see patients at the Neurosurgery Suites in HC2 on the USC Health Science Campus.